 The majority of small businesses that have called Software Advice and were recommended an ERP prefer an all-in-one system.
 Far less popular is best-of-breed software, which comes fully formed and without the level of customization businesses crave.

-HOW AN ERP HELPS: Whether you find an integrated or a best-of-breed ERP system to be a better fit for your business, all ERP systems streamline data collection and dissemination, reduce training costs, user error and the expense of maintaining multiple systems.
+How an ERP helps: Whether you find an integrated or a best-of-breed ERP system to be a better fit for your business, all ERP systems streamline data while reducing training costs, user error, and the expense of maintaining multiple systems.

-Your customers are the lifeblood of your business, and the last thing a growing business needs is a failure to deliver on the promise of your product.
+Your customers are vital to your organization, and the last thing a growing business needs is a failure to deliver on the promise of your product.

 Say, for instance, you’re a manufacturer who is increasing production and adding a new plant.
 But you’re still using manual methods and disparate applications to track inventory and process purchase orders, and things are getting messy.